-The University of Washington eScience Institute, in collaboration with Urban@UW and Microsoft, is excited to announce the 2016 Data Science for Social Good (DSSG) summer program.
-The program brings together data and domain scientists to work on focused, collaborative projects that are designed to impact public policy for social benefit.
+The University of Washington eScience Institute will open applications on January 10, 2022 for Student Fellows to participate in the 2022 Data Science for Social Good (DSSG) summer program.
+The program brings together data scientists and domain researchers to work on focused, collaborative projects for societal benefit.

-Modeled after similar programs at the University of Chicago and Georgia Tech, with elements from our own Data Science Incubator, sixteen DSSG Student Fellows will be selected to work with academic researchers, data scientists, and public stakeholder groups on data-intensive research projects.
-These are paid positions.
+Up to sixteen DSSG Student Fellows will be selected to work with academic researchers, data scientists, and public stakeholder groups on data-intensive research projects.

 - Strong academic record